russelltg/wl-screenrec/README.md

           Options to pass to the encoder.
 Format looks like key=val,key2=val2 --audio-codec <AUDIO_CODEC>
           Which audio codec to use.
 Ignored if `--ffmpeg-audio-encoder` is supplied [default: auto] [possible values: auto, aac, mp3, flac, opus]
-      --ffmpeg-audio-encoder <FFMPEG_AUDIO_ENCODER>
+      --audio-bitrate <AUDIO_BITRATE>
+          audio bitrate to encode at.
+Unit is bytes per second, 16 KB is 128 kbps [default: "16 kB"] --ffmpeg-audio-encoder <FFMPEG_AUDIO_ENCODER>
           Use this to force a particular audio ffmpeg encoder.
 By default, this is guessed from the muxer (which is guess by the file extension if --ffmpeg-muxer isn't passed)
       --encode-pixfmt <ENCODE_PIXFMT>